 Introduction

 Did you know that people who eat salads regularly consume 23% more vegetables per day than those who don’t?
 This surprising statistic challenges the common belief that salads are just boring side dishes.
-In reality, well-crafted salads can be nutritional powerhouses, satisfying meals, and culinary masterpieces that tantalize your taste buds.
+In reality, well-crafted salads can be nutritional powerhouses, satisfying meals, & culinary masterpieces that tantalize your taste buds.
 Whether you’re looking to boost your health, lose weight, or simply add more variety to your meals, mastering the art of salad-making is one of the most valuable skills you can develop in the kitchen.
-From vibrant Mediterranean combinations to hearty grain-based bowls, salads offer endless possibilities for creativity and nutrition.
+From vibrant Mediterranean combinations to hearty grain-based bowls, salads offer endless possibilities for creativity & nutrition.

 Ingredients List